bufbuild/buf-action/README.md

 ### Disable steps

-To disable parts of the workflow, each step corresponds to a boolean flag in the input.
+To disable parts of the workflow, each step corresponds to a boolean flag in the parameters.
-For example to disable formatting set the input `format` to `false`:
+For example to disable formatting set the parameter `format` to `false`:

 ```yaml
 - uses: bufbuild/buf-action@v0.1